-In Year 5 a minimum of 5 reads are expected every week and 1 token will be awarded for this achievement.
+In Year 5 a minimum of 5 reads are expected every week and children will be rewarded for this achievement.

 Understandably at this age it may become not very “cool” to read aloud to parents.
 However, regularly questioning your child when reading is vital to support strong comprehension skills and the ability to develop opinions and justifications by using evidence in the text to support their reasoning.

-This will be set on Seesaw on a Tuesday and will be due the following Tuesday.
-It will be combination of worksheets, activities and online work, totalling around an hour a week.
-A homework club is held on Friday lunchtimes for anyone wanting a little support or use of school computers.
+This will be set on a Tuesday and will be due the following Tuesday.
+It will be a combination of worksheets, activities and online work, totalling around an hour a week.
+A homework club is held on Thursday lunchtimes for anyone wanting a little support or use of school computers.

-Common Exception spellings are assessed every term and any gaps in learning are sent home for you to support your children in achieving.
+Common Exception spellings are assessed every term and any gaps in learning are sent home for you to support your children.